 Operational meetings or work meetings are used within a team to either inform, problem solve, educate or brainstorm on a particular topic to improve their work.

-To increase productivity and commitment on a daily basis within your company, the scrum meeting may be a good practice to adopt.
+To increase productivity and commitment daily within your company, the scrum meeting may be a good practice to adopt.

 The executive committee is used to bring together executives to conduct the various activities of the company, exchange ideas, and ensure the follow-up of the board’s decisions.